ace-wg/ace-key-groupcomm/draft-palombini-ace-key-groupcomm.md

 Should we discuss this in the draft?
 -->

-## Authorization Response
+## Authorization Response {#ssec-authorization-response}

-The Authorization Response sent from the AS to the Client (as defined in {{I-D.ietf-ace-oauth-authz}}, Section 5.6.2, MUST contain the following parameters:
+The Authorization Response sent from the AS to the Client is as defined in Section 5.6.2 of {{I-D.ietf-ace-oauth-authz}} and MUST contain the following parameters:

-* access_token, containing all the parameters defined below (including the same 'scope' as in this message, if present, or the 'scope' of the Authorization Request otherwise), and additionally other optional parameters the profile requires.
+* 'access_token', containing the proof-of-possession access token.

-* cnf if symmetric keys are used, not present if asymmetric keys are used, contains the symmetric pop key that the Client is supposed to use with the KDC.
+* 'cnf' if symmetric keys are used, not present if asymmetric keys are used.
+This parameter is defined in Section 3.2 of {{I-D.ietf-ace-oauth-params}} and contains the symmetric pop key that the Client is supposed to use with the KDC.

-* rs_cnf if asymmetric keys are used, contains information about the public key of the KDC.
-Not present if symmetric keys are used.
+* 'rs_cnf' if asymmetric keys are used, not present if symmetric keys are used.
+This parameter is as defined in Section 3.2 of {{I-D.ietf-ace-oauth-params}} and contains information about the public key of the KDC.

-* exp, contains the lifetime in seconds of the access token.
+* 'exp', contains the lifetime in seconds of the access token.
 This parameter MAY be omitted if the application defines how the expiration time is communicated to the Client via other means, or if it establishes a default value.

 Additionally, the Authorization Response MAY contain the following parameters, which, if included, MUST have the corresponding values:

-* scope, which mirrors the 'scope' parameter in the Authorization Request {{authorization-request}}.
+* 'scope', which mirrors the 'scope' parameter in the Authorization Request (see {{ssec-authorization-request}}).
 Its value is a CBOR array encoded as a byte string, containing:

-  - as first element, the identifier of the specific group or topic the Client is authorized to access.
+  - As first element, the identifier of the specific group or topic the Client is authorized to access.

-  - optionally, as second element, the role (or CBOR array of roles) the Client is authorized to take in the group.
+  - Optionally, as second element, the role (or CBOR array of roles) the Client is authorized to take in the group.

-  How exactly the group or topic identifier and the roles are encoded is application specific.
+  The encoding of the group or topic identifier and of the role identifiers is application specific.

 * Other additional parameters as defined in {{I-D.ietf-ace-oauth-authz}}, if necessary.